GrafiteInc/Cerebrum/README.md

 }
 ```

-Regarding `$this->forgetful` if you do not set it, then Memory will parse your class for all functions and clear any related caches it can find.
+Regarding `$this->forgetful` if you do not set it, then `Memory` will parse your class for all functions and clear any related caches it can find.

-You will also see that we can use the forget to discard object.
-The remember function on the other hand, will collect a value and store it in the cache.
+The `remember` function on the other hand, will collect a value and store it in the cache,
+returning the cached version.
+The `forget` with a parameter will find caches with similar values and clear your caches.

 ## License
 Memory is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)